 - Web APIs that you want to expose to rich applications on different devices

 - Applications hosted behind a Remote Desktop Gateway

-- Rich client apps that are integrated with the Active Directory Authentication Library (ADAL)
+- Rich client apps that are integrated with the Microsoft Authentication Library (MSAL)

 App Proxy works with apps that use the following native authentication protocol:

 - Integrated Windows Authentication (IWA).
 For IWA, the Application Proxy connectors use Kerberos Constrained Delegation (KCD) to authenticate users to the Kerberos application.